-Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Revenue Reserves 6 Service Enhancement 2023-004 Team Lead Technology Service Delivery 122,055 - During FY22, analysis was done regarding the current achievable SLAs regarding IT Support as well as Project based work.
+Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Revenue Reserves 6 Service Enhancement 2023-005 Technology Infrastructure Specialist 100,556 - During FY22, analysis was done regarding the current achievable SLAs regarding IT Support as well as Project based work.
 Current support volume suggests that on average, for every employee the Municipality employees, we can expect 1.5 support requests per month.
 At an average touch time of 30 minutes per ticket, each employee of the Municipality has a yearly IT support cost of \$540.
 Based on the current employee count of the Municipality, IT support costs are \$152,100.
-This figure corelates directly with the current costs of our IT techs, meaning they are 100% consumed by Support/SOP activities.
-As a direct result, IT projects as well as business outcomes dependent on IT involvement have suffered due to lack of available resources.
-DTCS therefor recommends that a new position dedicated to Service Delivery and Project Oversight be created.
-Reporting to the Division Leader - Digital Transformation & Cloud Services, as the IT Service Delivery Specialist you will lead a team of skilled Service Desk Analysts in a fast-paced, growing Municipality environment.
-You will work to ensure that high quality customer service and technical support is consistently delivered.
-You will identify trends and operational issues and develop procedures or refine existing processes to ensure the department is operating according to industry best practices, while enabling the Municipality to function in an efficient and cost-effective manner.
-The position mentors' and works closely with the technical resources on the team with a focus on up leveling technical skills and overall team best practices and performs technical evaluations and proof of-concepts that often include collaboration with vendors and partners with IT and security leaders to assess and set the desktop technical roadmap for the team.
-See Appendix IV for details.
-122,055 - 7 Service Enhancement 2023-005 Technology Infrastructure Specialist 100,556 - During FY22, analysis was done regarding the current achievable SLAs regarding IT Support as well as Project based work.
-Current support volume suggests that on average, for every employee the Municipality employees, we can expect 1.5 support requests per month.
-At an average touch time of 30 minutes per ticket, each employee of the Municipality has a yearly IT support cost of \$540.
-Based on the current employee count of the Municipality, IT support costs are \$152,100.
 This figure corelates directly with the current costs of our IT techs, meaning they are 100% consumed by Support / SOP activities.
 As a direct result, IT projects as well as business outcomes dependent on IT involvement have suffered due to lack of available resources.
 DTCS therefor recommends that a new position dedicated to Information Technology Infrastructure be created.
-Reporting to the Division Leader - Digital Transformation & Cloud Services, the IT Infrastructure Specialist will support the growing suite of software and hardware infrastructure for the Municipality.
+Reporting to the Division Leader - Digital Transformation & Cloud Services, the IT Infrastructure for the Municipality.
 They will be involved in operational support and system-level administration of Municipality's private hybrid cloud infrastructure including OnPrem Servers, Network and Private Cloud services.
 They will work closely with other technical staff for server provisioning, application deployment and monitoring, configuration, patching, package administration, backup, disaster recovery, and business continuity planning.
 The incumbent will be a member of a growing team applying advanced software concepts, techniques, and objectives to plan, create, maintain, enhance, and operate robust, high-availability services responsive to evolving organizational needs.
-See Appendix IV for details.
-100,556 -
+100,556 - 7 Line Item Increase 2023-006 DTCS - Office Expense 2,500 - Previously, DTCS/IT Office Supplies were under Finance.
+However, with the consolidation and move of DTCS to CAO, it is recommended that DTCS carry an office supplies budget.
+2,500 - 8 Line Item Increase 2023-007 DTCS - Training 10,000 - As the DTCS organization continues to grown and mature, we expect that staff will be presented with opportunities to further their careers and develop new needed skills to support us on a journey.
+Each staff member has a specific training curriculum to be follow.
+We with to have staff trained in the following domains: 1) Data Modeling, 2) Project Management, 3) Cloud based Infrastructure, 4) Smart Cities, 5) Leadership Fundamentals.
+These programs are aligned with the development pathway of exiting and future roles.
+10,000 -